Industrial Maintenance Approaches

 It is important to note that TPM will only be truly effective if all employees at all levels are fully engaged in and committed to the process of achieving improvements.
 Goals should be decided collaboratively by employees at the beginning of TPM implementation.
 Engagement at the administrative level is encouraged – even employees who do not work directly with the machines or equipment can apply the ideals of TPM to their workplace, such as decluttering and careful scheduling.
 Another duty of the administrators is to acknowledge and celebrate achievements and improvements created by TPM, which has been proven to greatly increase employee morale in both the short and long terms.
 A successful TPM implementation will leave every employee feeling that they are a key part of the process and have a role to play within it.

-To learn more about TPM, including a detailed explanation of the 5 Ss and eight pillars, see here.
+Learn more about TPM, including a detailed explanation of the 5 Ss and eight pillars.

 The maintenance strategies discussed above are the most prominent; however, that does not mean that they are the only types in existence.
 Many companies and organizations develop their own maintenance goals focused on, for example, minimizing health and safety risks (giving high-risk machines first priority for maintenance tasks) or maximizing profits (carrying out careful loss-profit analyses on each machine, and replacing equipment as soon as it shows risk of operating at a loss).
 It is important to determine what your company or organization needs out of a maintenance plan before choosing one.